Guerrier Courses: Second period (1900–1918)

 On the initiative of former students, the "Society for the Delivery of Funds to Moscow Higher Women's Courses" was established.

-During 1900 -1913 the number of female students increased from 223 to 7155.
+During 1900–1913 the number of female students increased from 223 to 7155.
 However, the annual graduation was no more than 30% of the number of applicants, which was due to the inability of the students to withstand heavy teaching loads and most of the time to study on their own.
-Courses became one of the largest University in the Russian Empire.
+Courses became one of the largest universities in the Russian Empire.

 According to the protocol of the commission of the People's Commissariat of Education of the RSFSR dated October 16, 1918, the Moscow Higher Women's Courses was transformed into the 2nd Moscow State University (later split into several institutions, including the Moscow State Pedagogical University).